 WDEQ recommended testing a minimum of thirteen (13) wells within the Phase 1 Area.
 The Airport nonetheless offered testing to all 45 of the Area's residences.
 Thirty-two (32) residents initially volunteered their wells for testing, and all were tested.
-Thirty-one (31) of these private wells tested as either "no detect" or were below the former EPA LHA.
-Only one well tested above the then-current EPA LHA advisory at 70.3 ppt.
+Thirty-one (31) of these private wells tested as either "no detect" or were below the 2016 LHA (70 ppt).
+Only one well tested above the 2016 LHA advisory at 70.3 ppt.

 The Airport tested for the list of PFAS compounds specified in EPA's Method 537.1 analysis.
 The lab reports from this and other EPA methods include the full set of parameters specified in the method.
 Other PFAS compounds have been detected in some samples that the Airport has collected, but PFOA and PFOS are in the highest concentrations.
 This is consistent with the fact that these are the two primary PFAS compounds identified in AFFF formulations.
 Accordingly, these are the two PFAS compounds whose presence in groundwater is likely to be associated with airport operations.
-These are also the only two PFAS compounds for which EPA (and by extension WDEQ) has issued a LHA.
-For these reasons, PFOA and PFOS are the focus of the Airport's investigations.
+For this reason, PFOA and PFOS are the focus of the Airport's investigations.